wdlctc/rtp/tutorials/RTP_tutorial.rst

 How to use RTP
 --------------
-For demonstration purposes, we'll use a foundational transform model.
+For demonstration purposes, we'll use a simple mnist model(see the `examples <https://github.com/wdlctc/rtp/blob/main/benchmarks/rtp_mnist.py>`_ for full training example):.
 RTP requires modifying the model definition. auto_wrap_policy is a developing feature in RTP currently.

 *Setup*